 Carrier = One copy of the CEP290 mutation was found.
 Such cats are carriers but

 will not be affected and will have normal vision.
 Precautions should be taken in breeding programs.

 Affected = Two copies of the CEP290 mutation were found and PRA is likely to

-A Cure for George by Sam Atherton-Ryan
+George by Sam Atherton-Ryan

 through 100 odd channels one night I came across a science programme

 discussing research into faeces and the bacteria in the gut and faeces.

 the lack of bacteria in the gut had been linked to a variety of

 illnesses from diabetes to stroke.
 It was explaining that the next

 looking at treating a whole host of illnesses with bacteria